Where Is the Best Area to Stay in Koh Samui for Families?

 - Quiet beachfront hideaway with lush gardens and private pool villas

-- Night markets with music and food stalls
+- Night markets with live music and food stalls

 - Cute cafés, boutiques, and gelato shops